dalehamel/mctop-tool-example/docs/00700-mctop-fixing-bugs.md

 We can see that it generates the LLVM IR for doing a comparison between the size parameter given, and the maximum size.
-This is sufficient for it to pass the eBPF verification of a safe read and run inside in-kernel BPF virtual machine.
+This is sufficient for it to pass the eBPF verification that this is a safe read and run inside in-kernel BPF virtual machine.

 Looking into an existing issue for this in `bcc`, I attempted to do something similar in my probe definition, as described in iovisor/bcc#1260